enkomio/ProgramUpdater/README.md

 It was created with the following intents:

 * to be very easy to use and to integrate
-* to provide an hish security process
+* to provide an high security process
+* to be efficient, if your new release just changed one file you don't need to download the full application but only the changed files
 * to be autoconsistent, you don't need any other external software (web server, database, ...)

 # Usage